 If you find yourself having a blah winter day, you might want to head over to Twitter and type in the #CountingCollections hashtag.
 As soon as you do, up pops a kindergartener carefully tracing around a collection of keys to record “how many?” and a fourth grader surrounded by a sea of cups he is using to organize a giant collection of brightly-colored beads.
 It’s pure joy and mathematical inspiration, there whenever you need it.

 But today, on Valentine’s Day, instead of heading over to Twitter, you can just stay right here as we share our love for brilliant teachers and students counting and learning together.
-And be sure to stay until the end of the blog for an extra treat.

 So grab a chocolate or two (or the whole box!) and let’s take a tour of some #CountingCollections tweets from this school year.